 ContentStudio feeds is much more than just an RSS feed reader.
 It packs so much information and functionality that no other falls in the same category.
 Take for example the Influencers.
 As a stamp of authenticity, each post is accompanied by the number of Twitter influencers that have shared this post.
 This way you know that the post is genuinely trending at the moment.

 In the feeds section, you can create groups to which you can add the feeds.
-For example, you can create a group called digital marketing and add 15-20 feed URLs to it.
+For example, you can create a group called digital marketing training and add 15-20 feed URLs to it.
 Your feed group also shows the number of feeds in a particular group.
 If you archive any of the articles in a group, the number associated with it will automatically decrease.
 When new articles come in, the number is increased.

 Once inside a particular group, you can view the content in a list or grid view for easy access.
 You can then add further sources by clicking the “Add Sources” button.
 Here the ContentStudio’s feed reader provides you with a list of curated topics that you can follow.
-It is much like your favorite topics are shown when you join a social media platform.
+It is much like your favourite topics are shown when you join a social media platform.

 If you click on any of the curated topics, you are presented with a list of verified and trending RSS feeds that you can follow.
 So an RSS feed reader transforms into content discovery with a click of a button.
-This way all the trending RSS feeds in a particular topic are right at your fingertips.
+This way all the trending RSS feeds in a particular topic is right at your fingertips.

 You can also see a complete history of your OPML imports.
 This will show you many feeds were successfully added and how many failed.
 This may indicate links that are not working or broken and were not added to your feed.

-The ContentStudio feed reader is all that you need to follow your favorite sources and share trending content on social media.
+The ContentStudio feed reader is all that you need to follow your favourite sources and share trending content on social media.
 You also can group your feeds to create topics.
 Import feeds in bulk and analyzes upload history.

 Its ability to instantly curate content and share across social platforms makes it an ideal RSS feed reader app.
 You can plan your content in the content planner and keep insights of all social media analytics at one place.

 Feedly is one of the most widely used RSS feed reader app available in the market today.
 Part of the reason for its popularity is its ease of use and clean interface.
-It shows all your favorite site’s feed and then you can categorize them on the basis of their topics.
+It shows all your favourite site’s feed and then you can categorize them on the basis of their topics.

 For the purpose of mobility, Feedly offers an iOS and Android app to read articles on the go.
 One advantage of Feedly is that it offers users a free plan who just want to casually stroll through the feed.